 Study design

 HIV-negative men and women with no sexually transmitted infections were randomised in this open-label, PK/PD trial to one of five arms: control arm (A) and four intervention arms (B-E).
 Controls had two sets of PD samples taken one month apart.
-Subjects in intervention arms received a stat dose of maraviroc 300mg on two occasions one month apart.
+Subjects in intervention arms received a single dose of maraviroc 300mg on two occasions one month apart.
 Staggered sampling was undertaken at time points between 0-72h after dosing according to randomisation arm (Figure 1).

 Collected samples were: blood, saliva (by Salivette®), rectal fluid (RF, by Weck-cel sponges; Weck-Cel surgical spear; Medtronic Ophthalmic, Jacksonville) vaginal fluid (VF, self-collected using a Rovumeter aspiration device (Recipe Pharmaceuticals, Munich), male urethral fluid (UF, by an absorptive swab, 2mmx5mmx2mm; Hunt Developments, London), and VT and RT (by Sarratt biopsy forceps obtaining five 3mmx3mmx1mm-biopsies; excess faeces were removed, VT/RT was stored for PK analysis (-80°C) or placed in 100µL PBS and transported immediately (median time 30 min) to the laboratory on ice for ex-vivo PD assays.

-PK analysis2
+PK analysis

+Bioanalytical method validation was carried out in accordance with FDA guidelines12

 Maraviroc concentrations in plasma, saliva, vaginal secretions (direct aspirate) and tissues

 Drug concentrations were measured by liquid chromatography-tandem mass spectrometry (LC-MS/MS)12.
-Briefly, plasma, saliva, VF and VT samples were extracted by protein precipitation (in acetonitrile/water 5:1 v/v).
+Briefly, plasma, saliva, VF aspirates (diluted 1:2 with 1mM phosphate buffered saline) and VT samples were extracted by protein precipitation (in acetonitrile/water 5:1 v/v).
 Prior to extraction, tissue weight (mg) was recorded and converted to a volume (mL) assuming a tissue density of 1.05g/mL, and made up to 100μL with drug-free plasma.
 Tissues were homogenised using a MINILYS homogenizer (Bertin Technologies, Bordeaux) and Precellys–Keramik kit (Bertin Technologies, Bordeaux) containing 0.5mL tubes prefilled with 14mm ceramic beads.
 The calibration curve ranged between 2.5-2500ng/mL; a low calibration range (0.25-10ng/mL) was used for samples below the limit of quantification (LLQ).
 Inter/intra-assay precision and accuracy were <15%.

 Maraviroc concentrations in vaginal, rectal and urethral fluid